IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/RNA Labs/di_ebpf.md

 	d. vi perms.yaml

 	e.
-Paste the content of this file (https://ibm.box.com/s/ebni5tuvzmmbcel0dujc5jr7h833i1g7)
+Paste the content of this file **[Link to Box File](https://ibm.box.com/s/ebni5tuvzmmbcel0dujc5jr7h833i1g7)**

 	[Tip: use the 'Send Text' functionality available in the window]

 ![IBM SevOne Automated Network Observability](img/ebpf/Img6.png)

 f.
 Press 'Esc' key and then type :wq! to save contents of the file

 g. vi flp-daemonset.yaml

 h.
-Paste the content of this file (https://ibm.box.com/s/q8u0cgwkhj6h3tomxomaz012a0no1wv6) editing the following two values:
+Paste the content of this file **[Link to Box File](https://ibm.box.com/s/q8u0cgwkhj6h3tomxomaz012a0no1wv6)** editing the following two values:

 		i. line 97 -> KubeConfigPath: /home/sevone/kubeconfig.yaml

 		ii. line 111 -> targetHost: "10.0.0.10"

-	[**IMPORTANT TIP**: copy and paste small parts of the file otherwise the identation will not be respected and the file will not be correct]
+**IMPORTANT TIP**: copy and paste small parts of the file otherwise the identation will not be respected and the file will not be correct

 	i.
 Press 'Esc' key and then type :wq! to save contents of the file